Child Support Guidelines In Pennsylvania

 Child Support FAQs

-A: Back child support, or child support that is not paid, generally stays on the books and can be collected through the interception of tax refunds or at the time someone is attempting to close on a loan for a house.
+Back child support, or child support that is not paid, generally stays on the books and can be collected through the interception of tax refunds or at the time someone is attempting to close on a loan for a house.
 Arrears can also be reduced to a judgement and a party can attempt to collect on that judgement through the same methods as any creditor.
+You can read more on retroactive child support here.

 How Can Colgan & Associates Help You With Child Support